-Taxon Common Name Scientific Name Year Last Observed S-Rank (See Note 1) ESA Status (See Note 2) SARA Status (See Note 3) COSEWIC Status (See Note 4) Preferred Habitat (See Note 5) Associated ELC Communitie s (based on Lee et. al., 1998) Source (See Note 6) Probability of Occurrence Based on Presence of Suitable Habitat within the Lower Don Bridge - Don Yard Study Area end of the summer they travel to a location where they swarm; it is generally near the cave or underground location where they will overwinter.
+Taxon Common Name Scientific Name Year Last Observed S-Rank (See Note 1) ESA Status (See Note 2) SARA Status (See Note 3) COSEWIC Status (See Note 4) Preferred Habitat (See Note 5) Associated ELC Communitie s (based on Lee et. al., 1998) Source (See Note 6) Probability o Presence of S East Ha near the cave or underground location where they will overwinter.
 They overwinter in caves where they typically roost by themselves rather than part of a group.
 The Tri-colored Bat overwinters in cold and humid hibernacula (caves / mines).
 Their specific physiological requirements limit the number of suitable sites for overwintering.
 In the east, large numbers (i.e., >3000 bats) of several species typically overwinter in relatively few hibernacula.
 In the west, there are fewer known hibernacula, and numbers appear lower per site.
 Females establish summer maternity colonies in buildings or large-diameter trees.
 Foraging occurs over water, along waterways, and forest edges.
 Large open fields or clearcuts generally are avoided.
-In autumn, bats return to hibernacula, which may be hundreds of kilometres from their summering areas, swarm near the entrance, mate, and then enter that hibernaculum, or travel to different hibernacula to overwinter. suitable roosting (i.e. cavity trees and trees with loose bark) habitat is available. provide anthropogenic roosting habitat for this species.
+In autumn, bats return to hibernacula, which may be hundreds of kilometres from their summering areas, swarm near the entrance, mate, and then enter that hibernaculum, or travel to different hibernacula to overwinter. roosting (i.e. cavity trees and trees with loose bark) habitat is available. provide anthrop this species.
 Plant Butternut Juglans cinerea 2004 S2?
-END END Schedul e 1 In Ontario, Butternut usually grows alone or in small groups in deciduous forests.
+END END Schedul e 1 END In Ontario, Butternut usually grows alone or in small groups in deciduous forests.
 It prefers moist, well-drained soil and is often found along streams.
 It is also found on well-drained gravel sites and rarely on dry, rocky soil.
 This species does not do well in the shade, and often grows in sunny openings and near forest edges.
-Butternut occurs primarily in neutral to calcareous soils of pH 5.5 to 8, often in regions with underlying limestone, and is generally absent from acidic regions.
-It tends to reach greatest abundance in rich well-drained mesic loams in floodplains, streambanks, terraces, and ravine slopes, but can occur in a wide range of other situations.
-In closed-canopy stands, it must be in the overstory to thrive.
-Seedling establishment, growth, and survival to maturity are most frequent in stand openings, riparian zones, and forest edges.
-FOD and mature hedgerows; Soil: dry rocky or moist (4, 5, 6) to fresh (2, 3).
-NHIC Medium - Butternuts may occur within the hedgerows within the Metrolinx rail corridor.
-However a tree inventory conducted in 2016 did not document any occurrences of the species.
-Reptiles Blanding's Turtle Emydoidea blandingii 2017 \$3 THR THR Schedul e 1 Blanding's Turtles live in shallow water, usually in large wetlands and shallow lakes with lots of water plants.
+Butternut occurs primarily in neutral to calcareous soils of pH 5.5 to 8, often in FOD and mature hedgerows; Soil: dry rocky or moist (4, 5, 6) to fresh (2, 3).
+NHIC Medium - Butte hedgerows witl corridor.
+Howe conducted in 2 occurrences of Reptiles Blanding's Turtle Emydoidea blandingii 2017 \$3 THR THR Schedul e 1 END Blanding's Turtles live in shallow water, usually in large wetlands and shallow lakes with lots of water plants.
 They can also be occur in slow flowing rivers and creek and artificial channels (MECP, 2019).
 It is not unusual, though, to find them hundreds of metres from the nearest water body, especially while they are searching for a mate or traveling to a nesting site.
-Blanding's Turtles hibernate SWT3, SWD, SWM, MAS2, Low - suitable habitat is not present.
-Study Area is largely urbanized and this species is not likely present in moderately flowing waters of the Don River.
+Blanding's Turtles hibernate in the mud at the bottom of permanent water bodies from late October until the SWM, MAS2, ORAA Low - suitable I Study Area is la species is not I flowing waters